Experience the dramatic fall colours in Peterborough and the Kawarthas with these 5 incredible places to experience

 Best Places To See Fall Colours In Peterborough And The Kawarthas

 You don’t have to look far to find fall colors in Peterborough and the Kawarthas.
 The region is a nature-lovers paradise.
 And both inside the city limits, and within Peterborough County itself, you can find amazing Ontario fall foliage almost anywhere.
 Here are a few of my favorite places to see the fall colors in Peterborough and the Kawarthas.

 Kawartha Highlands Provincial Park

 One of the top spots to see the fall colors in Peterborough and the Kawarthas is near the town of Apsley.
 Kawartha Highlands Provincial Park is a huge area to explore.
 And with Kawartha Highlands Provincial Park being the second-largest provincial park in southern Ontario, there’s plenty of foliage to explore.
 The trails along Loon Call Lake are among my favorites.
 It’s also a great spot to spot the Peterborough fall colors by canoe.

 If you are looking for great fall colors drive near Kawartha Highlands Park by following HWY 23 up past Trent University.
 Turn left on HWY 36 and follow it to HWY 507.
 This is one of my all-time favorite fall color road trips in Peterborough and the Kawarthas.
 There are a lot of places to stop and turn off.
 Have a picnic on the edge of Mississauga Lake at the end of Mississauga Dam Rd.

 To break up your fall colour exploration stop in at Viamede Resort on Stoney Lake.
 This cottage-style resort has a beautiful waterfront.
 You can even enjoy one of the region’s incredible 7-course pairing menus.
 It features farm-to-table cuisine, much of it taken from their on-site farm.
 This experience is reserved mostly for guests of the resort.

 Less than 30-minutes up HWY 28 from Peterborough is the small town of Burleigh Falls.
-Between the rushing waters of the waterfalls to the lush-tree lined shores, Burleigh Falls is one of the most beautiful areas to see the fall colors in Peterborough and the Kawarthas.
-A quick turn off the highway before the bridge and you’ll find a small dirt parking lot of the left-hand side.
+Between the rushing waters of the waterfalls to the lush tree-lined shores, Burleigh Falls is one of the most beautiful areas to see the fall colors in Peterborough and the Kawarthas.
+A quick turn off the highway before the bridge and you’ll find a small dirt parking lot on the left-hand side.